godbrigero/autobahn/README.md

 publish relay subscribe
 client -> server -> client

+Please note that most of these time constrains are due to the websockets and not the server itself (Ok sure it [server] adds like ~0.5ms at higher loads but still)

 - <1ms for messages lower than 1mb
 - ~2ms for messages of 1mb
 - ~>2ms for messages of >1mb